Are Naked Options Worth the Risk?

 Covered calls and covered puts are written if the seller of the option actually owns the underlying securities.
-With a naked option, the writer, or seller, does not own the underlying security and the risk can be unlimited.
+With a naked option, the writer (or seller) does not own the underlying security.

-Consider options in Apple (Nasdaq: AAPL).
+Consider an investor looking at options in Apple (Nasdaq: AAPL).
 An investor buys a call contract if they expect the shares of AAPL to move higher.
 The seller of the call contract would believe that AAPL will fall.

 How Traders Use It